hakitrun/wast2ndclass/README.md

 # wast2ndclass
-This is my repo testing with sir Bahit #1
+This is my repo testing with sir Bahit Hamid #1